ray-project/ray/doc/source/serve/package-ref.md

 #### `GET "/api/serve/deployments/status"`

 Gets the Serve application's current status, including all the deployment statuses.
 This config represents the current goal state for the Serve application.
 Starts a Serve application on the Ray cluster if it's not already running.
-See [status schema](serve-rest-api-status-schema) for the response's JSON schema.
+See the [status schema](serve-rest-api-status-schema) for the response's JSON schema.

 **Example Request**: